we45/container_training/K8s-Pod-Security-Policy/PodSecurityPolicy/README.md

 * Navigate to the Labs directory with the `Pod-Security-Policy/PodSecurityPolicy` directory

 ##### Step 2:
-* Run `apparmor_parse k8s-vul-flask-redis-armor` to apply the profile on the local AppArmor instance
+* Run `apparmor_parser k8s-vul-flask-redis-armor` to apply the profile on the local AppArmor instance

 ##### Step 3:
 * Make sure your minikube instance is running